 There are few things more frustrating to customers than being told different things by different people.
 This skill falls on customer service managers, however, rather than the representatives.
 There should be clear, consistent messaging on policies and procedures from the very beginning.

 Any updates to procedures should not only be disseminated to the team but also added to training materials immediately.
 Training materials are living documents.
 When a new situation arises for which there is no policy, sit down with your superiors and create a new policy for any future occurrences.
 Then update the entire team and the training materials.

 When auditing customer service interactions, check for consistency between agents and address any inconsistencies immediately.
-A quick email to your entire team as a reminder about a procedure is all it takes.
+A quick reminder email to your entire team about a procedure is all it takes.

 5. Problem-Solving and Adaptability are Paramount

 Customer service representatives solve problems all day.
 While many of the problems are the same, new issues will arise regularly.
 Customers also change how they communicate, which can make solving problems harder.

 Poor customer service often comes down to the agent not knowing what to do and not knowing how to figure it out.
 They may unnecessarily escalate an issue that could be avoided by problem-solving their lack of knowledge.
 That makes other team members and customers frustrated.

 Adaptability is an important part of problem-solving.
 How does your team respond when part of the website or backend is down?
 What do they do when a normally friendly customer calls and yells at them?
 How quickly can they enact new procedures?